mukasaj/a3/Readme.md

 <hr/>
 <h2>Running:</h2>
-To run this application simply change the global variables at the top of the script with values appropriate for you system

-After that you can simply run the python script using the following command
+You can simply run the python script using the following command
 ```
 python3 main.py
 ```